Cyber Monday 2019: 100+ best deals and sales to shop

 - Loft: Snag 50% off sitewide with code CYBER.
 And with substantial plus-size and petite sections, there's something for everyone.

-- Lord & Taylor: The department store is offering a range of promotions for Cyber Week, including $100 off a $200+ purchase with code FRIDAY and $20 off your $100+ beauty purchase with promo code BEAUTY.
-Not to mention, styles across all categories are 50% to 80% off through December 1.

-- Lucky Brand: Take 50% off everything sitewide, with a 40% discount also taken on shoes and a 60% discount on Next Level Deals.
+- Lucky Brand: 50% off everything sitewide and a 60% discount on sale styles.

 - Lululemon: Flex your shopping muscles at Lululemon's savings event, where athleisure favorites, including leggings, sports bras and gym bags, are all on sale.

-- Madewell: Take 30% off your purchase using the code GIFTWELL through December 1.
+- Madewell: Take 30% off your purchase plus an extra 10% off

 - Marc Jacobs: Marc Jacobs is taking an extra 20% off all Marc-downs with code CYBER20 and 50% off select handbags.
 Plus, sweatshirts are going for just $95.